-HERE’S WHAT YOU NEED YOU TO KNOW EDUCATION IN THE CITY OF CHICAGO.
+HERE’S WHAT YOU NEED TO KNOW ABOUT EDUCATION IN THE CITY OF CHICAGO

-The five-year high-school graduation rate in Chicago is now 73.5% for all students.
-For students who identify as African-American, the rate is 66.6 percent, and for students who identify as Hispanic, the rate is 77.5%.
+The five-year high-school graduation rate in Chicago is now 82.5 percent for all students.
+For African-American male students, the rate is 71.1 percent, and for Hispanic male students, the rate is 80.1 percent.

-About 370,000 students attend public schools in Chicago.
-Most come from lower-income households, with 87% of them meeting the federal government’s standards to qualify for free or reduced-fee lunches.
+About 355,000 students attend public schools in Chicago.
+Most come from lower-income households, with 76.4 percent of them meeting the federal government’s standards to qualify for free or reduced-fee lunches.

-The challenges that face Chicago do not stop at school’s main entrances – issues that range from poverty and rising homicide rates, to residential segregation and gangs, each find their way into classrooms to effect student behavior and performance.
+The challenges that face Chicago do not stop at schools’ main entrances.
+From persistent poverty and stubbornly high homicide rates to residential segregation and gangs, each of these issues often find their way into classrooms to negatively impact student behavior and performance.

 Sources: Catalyst (2016); Chicago Public Schools.

-AND HERE’S WHAT COMMUNITIES IN SCHOOLS (CIS) OF CHICAGO IS ACCOMPLISHING:
+AND HERE’S WHAT COMMUNITIES IN SCHOOLS OF CHICAGO IS ACCOMPLISHING

-Since Fall 2009, of the 868 individual students whom our professionals have provided targeted, case-managed support, 98% of the high-school seniors have graduated, and 95% of the non-seniors were promoted to the next grade one time.
-Read more about our recent results here.
+Since Fall 2009, of the more than 3,000 students our professionals have provided targeted, case-managed support to, 97 percent of the students graduated or were promoted to the next grade on time.
+Fewer than one percent of students dropped out.

-Since 1988, we have helped some 900,000 students stay on track for grade progression and high-school graduation.
+Since 1988, we have helped more than 1 million students stay on track for grade progression and high-school graduation.